 Iowa farmland is selling and it’s really going to pick up for the rest of the year.
-The amount of available land for sale will increase.
+The amount of available land for sale will increase and the land prices are staying strong.
 Each year we see a rise in land sales just before harvest, with the majority of sales right after harvest.
 This is based on farmers knowing how much they need to spend or how much they need to sell.
 Along with preparing for taxes at the end of the year.

 Year-to-date, there has been 26,836 acres offered at auction.
 There were many sales that sold north of $9,000/acre, $11,000/acre, and $13,000/acre.
 There has not been any “no sales” at auction for some time.
 A low supply of farmland for sale is making for a “sellers’ market.”